c-core-labs/drift-forecasting/README.md

 1. The first lines of the function define some constants, including the density of ice, ice albedo, latent heat of fusion for ice, radius of the Earth, the Coriolis deflection angle, the number of ensemble tracks to produce for each bergy bit and each growler, the minimum bergy bit/growler lengths to be considered as “fully deteriorated,” and parameters that define the probability density functions (pdfs) from which randomized errors in forecast wind and ocean current velocity and significant wave height will be drawn for the ensemble model.
 These parameters are defined according to Allison et al. (2014).
 The paths to the bathymetric data (bathy_data_path) and the metocean forecast data files (rootpath_to_metdata) are defined.
 The iceberg initial latitudes/longitudes, time, id numbers, and forecast time are pulled from the Observation(s) class instance (obs) and put into list format if they are not already.
 The deg_radius variable sets the number of latitude-longitude grid points on the forecast ocean variables grid for temporarily trimming down the grid to within that number of grid points from the iceberg to save time on grid interpolation.

-2. Nine nested functions are defined within the rcm_bergy_bit_growler_forecaster function:
+2. Ten nested functions are defined within the rcm_bergy_bit_growler_forecaster function:

 •	The first function calculates the latitude/longitude coordinate at a given distance and course from an initial latitude/longitude coordinate,
 •	The second function calculates the easterly and northerly iceberg drift velocity vector components,
 •	The third function calculates the new bergy bit/growler waterline length, draft, sail cross-sectional area, and total mass after deterioration,
 •	The fourth, fifth, and sixth functions calculate randomized errors for the forecast wind and ocean current speeds and directions and the significant wave heights,
 •	The seventh function computes the outer boundaries of the bergy bit/growler ensemble tracks,
+•	The eighth function computes the outer boundaries of the bergy bit/growler ensemble tracks and original iceberg locations, and
-•	The eighth and ninth functions compute the final statistics of the bergy bit/growler ensemble modelled deteriorated lengths.
+•	The ninth and tenth functions compute the final statistics of the bergy bit/growler ensemble modelled deteriorated lengths.

 The function for bergy bit/growler drift velocity is a simple linear summation of 2% of the wind velocity vector turned 20 to the right to account for the Coriolis deflection, and the ocean current velocity averaged over the calculated draft of the bergy bit or growler (e.g., see Wagner et al., 2017).